How Can We Help?

 Some tests were made undergoing the below assumptions:

-• Every single message was available in the queue prior to the enabling of the Lambda trigger
+• Every single message was available in the queue before the enabling of the Lambda trigger

 • SQS visibility timeout = One hour

-• Every single test case is performed in separate environments and different timings
+• Every single test case is performed in separate environments and at different times

-• Lambda will perform nothing, but merely sleep for a specific period of time
+• Lambda will perform nothing but merely sleep for a specific period

 These were the results: